Oktopost/Squid/Docs/Source/References/Connector.rst

 ---------

-Connector reference to an instance implementing the interface :code:`Squid\MySql\IMySqlConnector` and obtained usually in the following way:
+Connector references to an instance implementing the interface :code:`Squid\MySql\IMySqlConnector` and obtained usually in the following way:

 .. code-block:: php